 If you want to make the trade-off between bad sound and quiet surfaces with whatever Heavy Vinyl pressing might be available, well, that’s certainly your prerogative, but we can’t imagine losing what’s good about this music — the size, the energy, the presence, the clarity, the weight — just to hear it with less background noise.

 A Must Own McCartney Record

-McCartney Unplugged is recording that should be part of any serious Popular Music Collection.
+McCartney Unplugged is a recording that should be part of any serious Popular Music Collection.
 Others that belong in that category can be found here.

 I Lost My Girl